indomitableSwan/fiddler/README.md

 Note that we do not track _Cargo.lock_ in this repository, so builds are not considered reproducible.

+Also note that we are currently torturing ourselves by including a test that fails with probability 1/26.
+For ... reasons.

 # documentation

 Documentation is built automatically by `cargo make`.
 After building, open `fiddler/target/doc/fiddler/index.html` in any browser.